opengauss-mirror/docs/content/en/docs/Toolreference/gs_expansion.md

 Use  **gs\_expansion**  for scaling:

 ```
-# ./gs_expansion -U zxb -G zxb -X /opt/zxb/instance4.xml -h 90.90.44.165
+[root@openGauss173 script]# ./gs_expansion -U gsexpa -G xuemn -X /home/gsexpa/cas.xml -h 90.90.44.171
-Start to preinstall database on the new standby nodes.
+Start to preinstall database on new nodes.
+Start to send soft to each standby nodes.
+End to send soft to each standby nodes.
+Start to preinstall database step.
+Preinstall 90.90.44.171 success
+End to preinstall database step.
-Successfully preinstall database on the new standby nodes.
+End to preinstall database on new nodes.

-Start to install database on the new standby nodes.
+Start to install database on new nodes.

-installing database on node 90.90.44.165:
+Installing database on node 90.90.44.171:
-Please enter the password of user [zxb] on node [90.90.44.165]:
+Please enter the password of user [gsexpa] on node [90.90.44.171]:
 Parsing the configuration file.
 Check preinstall on every node.
 Successfully checked preinstall on every node.